karanja-Muiruri/Guohozug-Bikes-Analysis/README.md

 # Guohozug-Bikes-Analysis
-Key performance metrics for Guohozug Bikes informed decision making.
+Key performance metrics for Guohozug Bikes that is geared towards informed decision making.